byuids-resumes/larson-resume/docs/index.md

 title: Brigham Young's Resume
 ---
 # Katie Larson
-I like cats and dogs.
+I like cats and dogs, but not snakes.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>